-- 1. If an injury requires an ambulance or is considered life threatening, call 911 immediately. - 2.
-If someone was injured, contact the emergency contact of the injured party. - Contact the Sport Club Assistant Director Dale Russell 813-380-5237 and the ATC Brianna Woodworth 207-671-8810 at the first possible chance to report the accident. - Complete the Accident Report Form at the scene of the accident.
-The form can be found in the Sport Club Office, on the IMLeagues website, or copies can be obtained from the Sport Club
+- 1. If an injury requires an ambulance or is considered life threatening, call 911 immediately. - If someone was injured, contact the emergency contact of the injured party. - 3.
+Contact the Sport Club Assistant Director Dale Russell 813-380-5237 and the ATC Brianna Woodworth 207-671-8810 at the first possible chance to report the accident. - 4.
+Complete the Accident Report Form at the scene of the accident.
+The form can be found on the Sport Club website, it is very important that this form be thoroughly in case of litigation. - 5.
+Submit the Accident Report Form to the Sport Club Office within 48 hours of the accident so proper follow-up can begin.